 There are many ways to perform a safe and healthy THC detox if you don’t have a drug test looming.
 Here are some tips if you have time on your side:

 - Abstinence: This is the most obvious entry on the list.
-You can’t be clean if you keep using!
+You can’t be clean if you keep using cannabis!

 - Exercise: As we mentioned above, losing fat speeds up the THC detox process.

-- Healthy diet: Try to avoid foods that are laden with fat, salt, and sugar.
-Such foods slow down your metabolism and increase retention of water.
-Choose lean meat, fruit & vegetables with an emphasis on leafy greens, because these are high in essential vitamins such as iron.
+- Healthy Diet: Try to avoid foods that are laden with fat, salt, and sugar.
+Such foods slow down your metabolism and increase water retention.
+Choose lean meat and fruit & vegetables with an emphasis on leafy greens, because these are high in essential vitamins such as iron.

 I’m Kind of in a Hurry Here!!!